-Vision : SE-ED shall be a leader in providing easy and convenient access to knowledge to Thai people.
+Vision: SE-ED shall be a leader in providing easy and convenient access to knowledge to Thai people.

-Mission : SE-ED seeks to do business in the areas that promote education for knowledge that is necessary to the development of the nation.
+Mission: SE-ED seeks to do business in the areas that promote education for knowledge that is necessary to the development of the nation.
 It operates the business that will make 'Thais smarter' by developing the sustainable business with a continuous earning growth at the above the industry's average, being a role-model company that can create work result deems beneficial and accepted by society at large with the happy staff, and able to deliver and maintain an attractive long-term investment returns at the satisfactory level.

-Strategies :
+Strategies:

-1. The Company aimed to open the branches in each province to cover the country and be the bookstore with the most branches to offer new experience and inspiration to Thai people.
+- 1. The Company aimed to open the branches in each province to cover the country and be the bookstore with the most branches to offer new experience and inspiration to Thai people.
 This went along with the branch innovation plan.
 To differentiate its bookstores, the new branches would use a modern yet localized design.
 The digital technology would be employed to improve the products and operation in the branches in order to be the leading knowledge provider.
-In the other words, this was a combination of an offline channel (branches) and an online channel and an improvement of the managing system in order to cutback the cost for a better management.
+In the other words, this was a combination of an offline channel (branches) and an online channel and an improvement of the managing system in order to cutback the cost for a better management. - 2.
+Forwarding knowledge and entertaining content from around the world to inspire Thai people.